andreagiassi/microservice-rbac-user-management/README.md

 * Add a permission on a role
 * Remove a permission on a role

-#### Spring Boot Microservice
+#### About the Spring Boot Microservice
-The microservice code is based on Java 8 and the popular Spring Boot 2 framework.
+The microservice code is based on Java 8 and the Spring Boot 2 framework.

 Thanks to the abstractions of Spring Data the information are persisted into the database using the JPA.
 Using Swagger the REST apis are also easy to manage throw the included Swagger dependency.